kasteway/Linear_Regression/README.md

 ##### Simple Linear Regression (Univariate Linear Regression):

-What It Is: This involves two variables - one independent variable and one dependent variable.
+- This involves two variables - one independent variable and one dependent variable.
 It tries to establish a linear relationship between these two.
-Example: Predicting house prices based on the size of the house (where house price is the dependent variable and house size is the independent variable).
+- Example: Predicting house prices based on the size of the house (where house price is the dependent variable and house size is the independent variable).

 ##### Multiple Linear Regression:

-What It Is: This involves more than one independent variable.
+- This involves more than one independent variable.
 It's used when the outcome depends on several factors.
-Example: Predicting a person's weight based on their height, age, and diet.
+- Example: Predicting a person's weight based on their height, age, and diet.

 ##### Polynomial Regression:

-What It Is: A form of linear regression where the relationship between the independent variable and the dependent variable is modeled as an nth degree polynomial.
+- A form of linear regression where the relationship between the independent variable and the dependent variable is modeled as an nth degree polynomial.
-Why It's 'Linear': Despite its name, polynomial regression is a form of linear regression because the coefficients are linear even if the variables are raised to a power.
+- Why It's 'Linear': Despite its name, polynomial regression is a form of linear regression because the coefficients are linear even if the variables are raised to a power.
-Example: Analyzing the growth rate of tissues or bacterial cultures, where the growth rate accelerates or decelerates over time.
+- Example: Analyzing the growth rate of tissues or bacterial cultures, where the growth rate accelerates or decelerates over time.

 ---